“Psychosynthesis is a vital idea and it is bound to become a centre of attraction of people so as to form a living Group.” ~Roberto Assagioli

 In founding SCSF, the continuing vision has been to support and mentor the next generation of psychosynthesis coaches.
 To this end a small team began to work on ways to realize the vision of building resources, support and community for psychosynthesis coaches and ways to bring our work more fully into the world.

-My vision of developing a psychosynthesis model for coaching along the act of will began to take form with a pilot for Psychosynthesis Group Supervision with Didi Firman and Karen Randall and a small group of recent PLC graduates.
+My vision of developing a psychosynthesis model for coaching along the act of will began to take form with a pilot for Psychosynthesis Group Supervision which has now developed into a rich and supportive full program for both new and experienced coaches.

 Our Psychosynthesis Coaching Practice Group Pilot was impacted by a variety of factors, not least of which was COVID.
 It was time to pause and re-orient while also continuing to hold the vision, build and refine the work amidst the uncertainty of the time and limited resources.

-In these past three+ years we have re-visioned our coach training to include the experience of personal psychosynthesis along the act of will (formerly Psychosynthesis for Life (P4L).
-This Part 1 of our CCE accredited coach training, now includes a 3-session work-with-a-psychosynthesis-coach component.
+In these past five+ years we have re-visioned our coach training to include the experience of personal psychosynthesis along the act of will (formerly Psychosynthesis for Life (P4L).
+Our accredited coach training, now includes a 3-session work-with-a-psychosynthesis-coach component, comprised of members of our peer group supervision circle.

 How we can realize Roberto Assagioli’s vision of working for a better world through the synthesis of personal, inter-personal, group and social dynamics.